lukasender/TiMPE/README.md

 ```
 ```
 POST /transactions/immediately
     Issue a new transaction.
-Immediately initiates the 2. phase of the 2PC.
+Immediately initiates the 2. phase of the MPC.

     Data:
     'see POST /transactions'